kanaria69/Mainecoco/README.md

-## I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+## Someone broke into my house last night and stole my limbo trophy.
+How low can you go?